 - Hacienda Heights, CA

 - Member Since Dec 2011

 Their Diagnoses (1)

 - Patient: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 6 years ago, Female, Age: 41, Stage II, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 6 years ago, Female, Age: 41, Stage II, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (5 Experiences)

 Negative experience with my caregiver has left me in treatment for PTSD.

 irishgal posted an update